-As soon as someone suggests you should think about all the good things and things you should be grateful for… you might want to bitch slap them.
+As soon as someone suggests you should think about all the good things and things you should be grateful for… you might want to throat punch them.
 Especially if in that moment you are in a great deal of pain.

 Well, as the wise poets of Monty Python once said: Always look on the bright side of life

 It is in fact easy to be resentful and bitter.
 Or feel like you lost a lot of your life to pain.
 Or compromise on a lot of things.
 Given up on a lot of things.
 You can see how things could have been a great deal different.
 But they aren’t.
 So we do have to deal with that fact.
 And part of that is just acknowledging one awesome or positive fact every day about your life, not the what if life.

 Fact is it takes something like three positive thoughts to replace one negative one.
 So I think those of us with chronic illnesses and chronic pain face an uphill battle as it is.
 It is difficult.
 We have a fine facade sometimes, but it is difficult to keep our inward mood balanced and up and maintained.
 We know all the things to boost our moods… listen to music, take a walk, sleep well, eat well… and more tips and tricks.
 But it can be a real struggle.
 Yet one thing is to simply reflect on our day and note one thing we are thankful or grateful about it, or our lives, at that moment and write that down.
 Does not seem too much to ask in the scheme of things right?
 Like we often say ‘it is a bad day, not a bad life’ so we must be able to pull out one thing a day about our lives we are grateful for.